Oskilochka/go-task-management/README.md

     - **Reason:** SQLite is lightweight, serverless, and easy to set up, making it ideal for small projects, prototypes, and local development.

+4. **`golang-jwt/jwt/v5`**
+    - A Go library for working with JSON Web Tokens (JWT).
+    - **Usage:** This library is used to generate and verify JWTs for securing user authentication.
+    - **Reason:** JWT allows secure transmission of information between the client and server, ensuring that only authenticated users can access certain endpoints.

+5. **`bcrypt` (`golang.org/x/crypto/bcrypt`)**
+    - A password hashing library.
+    - **Usage:** It is used to securely hash and check user passwords during registration and login.
+    - **Reason:** Bcrypt is known for its strong security against brute-force attacks and is widely used for password management.

 ### Approaches

 - **Modular Structure:** The project is organized into different packages (`handlers`, `models`, `routes`, `database`,